 Subsidiaries within the Bank's consolidated risk policy, in terms of their own business lines, measure, evaluate and monitor risks, establish risk limits.
 Risk limits are approved by their own Board of Directors.
 Risk levels are reported to the Bank's Risk Committee within the periods set by the Bank, to monitor risk levels on consolidated basis.
-The Bank's Risk Committee, assesses the risk levels and report the results to the Board of the Directors of the Bank.
+Risk Committee is the common communication platform for the Bank's executive divisions in terms of assessing the risks the Bank is exposed to, making suggestions about the actions to be taken and approaches to be followed.
+Risk Committee reports its results to the Board of the Directors of the Bank.